marp-team/marpit/README.md

 ### Theme CSS

 > :information_source: Marpit provides only [the minimum style for scaffolding presentation](src/theme/scaffold.js), and does not provide default theme.
-You can use the [`@marp-team/marp`](https://github.com/marp-team/marp/tree/master/packages/marp) package if you want (UNDER CONSTRUCTION).
+You can use [`@marp-team/marp-core`](https://github.com/marp-team/marp-core) if you want.

 In theme CSS, you need not think about the hierarchy of Marpit.
 All that you have to know is just that a `<section>` element becomes a slide.